 A Brief Overview of How Domain Ranking Works

 First, Google indexes a page to determine its central topic, structure, and user experience.
-Next, it uses external signals (like backlinks) to validate and gauge the page’s level of authority for any given topic.
+Next, it uses external signals like high-quality backlinks to validate and gauge the page’s level of authority for any given topic.

 Why are backlinks an authority indicator?